AlexanderKholodov1/zkvote/README.md

 - Anthropic Claude Sonnet (v3.5) - Used under Anthropic's [Terms of Service](https://www.anthropic.com/terms)
 - GPT-5 mini - Used under OpenAI's [Terms of Service](https://openai.com/policies/terms-of-use)

-These AI tools were used to enhance development efficiency while maintaining code quality and security standards.
-All code has been reviewed and tested to ensure it meets our project requirements and best practices.